BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Easier ECLIPSE and EOS/README.md

 Easier ECLIPSE and EOS
 ======================

-The ECLIPSE and EOS boss fights, at the end of the Claptastic Voyage DLC, are an unexpected and for some users unpleasant jump in difficulty.
-Outside of raid bosses, neither TPS nor Claptastic Voyage contains battles which are nearly so difficult.
-This mod is aimed at users who don't feel like fighting their way through both ECLIPSE and EOS at their full strength.
+This mod makes the ECLIPSE and EOS boss fights at the end of the Claptastic Voyage DLC easier in a variety of ways.
+The default settings in the mod aim to have the bosses remain quite dangerous -- the goal isn't really to make them super easy.
+That said, I'm not great at balancing, so it's possible I've gone too far in some areas, or not far enough in others.
+Let me know if anything needs tweaking!

 The mod has one section per boss, so you can configure their difficulty independently.
 There are four options for each boss: